 I’ve basically blogged about nothing this month other than my little road trip out west.
 You’ll have to excuse me, I’m still soaking it all in.
-My pal, Alexandra (who has a blog you’d probably love if you’re reading mine), recently said that a third of the fun of taking trips for her is looking back on everything she did aaaand I feel exactly the same way.
+My pal, Allie (who has a blog you’d probably love if you’re reading mine), recently said that a third of the fun of taking trips for her is looking back on everything she did aaaand I feel exactly the same way.
 I like planning trips, and getting all hyped up about them.
 Obviously I love traveling, seeing new things, and just doing things that aren’t part of my everyday life but I also reeeeally love sitting down with a cup of coffee and sorting through all my photos – over and over.
 I guess it’s just that it can be hard to take it in and really appreciate everything that’s happening while it’s actually happening, ya know?

 In an abandoned gift shop I found the photo below.
 I really love that they thought it would be a cute idea to leave this.
 They look so happy, and I enjoy seeing evidence that others are having just as much fun as Jeff and I while checking out these random places.